Distance line: Applications

 Cave diving: Guide lines are used in cave diving as standard procedure whenever it is possible that the divers may be confused about the way out.
 In effect, this is in any dive where there is no free surface overhead and where daylight is not visible at all points of the dive.
 By the most common definition of cave diving, this would mean guide lines should be used for all cave dives.

 Wreck diving: The use of guide lines in wreck diving is very similar to their use in cave diving.

 Diving in low visibility: A guide line may be used for dives where poor visibility may make it difficult to return to the starting point, and there is a safety or operational requirement to return to that point.

 Other dives where it is necessary or highly desirable to return to a starting point: This may include dives where a shot line or anchor line is to be used for ascent, and other dives where a specific exit point is chosen for safety or convenience.
 Working divers may use a guide line to allow confident and efficient movement to, from and around the workplace.
 This may also be referred to as a jackstay.
 In these applications the guide line is generally more for efficiency than for safety, but it may also help the divers stay away from potentially hazardous areas.

+Guidelines may be used to direct divers on underwater search patterns.

 Guide lines may also be used as a means of directing tourists around a dive site, between points of interest which may be difficult to find without the line.
 This form of guide line may be permanently placed.